 Pair Strength Analyzer indicator

-Pair Strength Analyser (PSA) indicator: Terms and Conditions
+Pair Strength Analyser (PSA) indicator

-This is an indicator that I use as an adjunct to my strength indicators, to confirm strength/weakness by using a very different algorithm.
+This is an indicator that I use as an adjunct to my strength indicators (here and here), to confirm strength/weakness by using a very different algorithm.
 I wrote it back in 2011, but I’ve finally decided to share it publicly.
 It's the most flexible and versatile strength indicator that I've seen (it was intentionally designed that way), especially as it allows for data from multiple timeframes and periods to be weighted, and then the result for each pair, and currency, to be presented as a single, consolidated value.
 (However, this arguably makes it less user-friendly; you're presented with a completely 'blank slate' consisting of a large number of entry parameters with no recommended settings).

 The indicator uses linear regression models to rank both pairs and currencies, from the strongest trending down to the most sideways moving, according to the parameter settings that you choose to apply.
 For further description, instructions, disclaimer, and terms, please read the attached PDF document.